Sett17/mdpaper/README.md

   fontSize: 11                # fontsize in pt for toc entries
   heading: Table of Contents  # string to use as heading for the toc
 spaces:
-  paragraph: 1                # whitespace in mm after a paragraph
+  paragraph: 2                # whitespace in mm after a paragraph
-  heading: 1                  # whitespace in mm after a heading
+  heading: 2                  # whitespace in mm after a heading
+  code: 2                     # whitespace in mm after a code block
 paper:
-  title: Paper                # title of the paper (also name of pdf file)
+  title: Paper                # title of the paper (will also be the file name)
   authors: Anonymous          # author of the paper
-  debug: false                # whether to enable debug mode (no compression)
+  debug: false                # whether enable debug mode (uncompressed pdf)
-  mermaid: false              # whether to enable mermaid support (requires mermaid-cli on your machine)
 citation:
   enabled: true               # whether to enable citation support
-  file: citations.bib         # path to the bibtex file
+  file: citations.bib         # path to the bib file
   heading: References         # string to use as heading for the references
+code:
+  style: dracula              # style to use for code blocks
+  fontSize: 10                # fontsize in pt for code blocks
+  characterSpacing: -0.75     # character spacing for code blocks
+  lineNumbers: true           # whether to show line numbers
+  mermaid: false              # whether to enable mermaid diagram support
 ```

+### Code

+Highlighting support for code blocks is provided by [chroma](https://github.com/alecthomas/chroma).
+So all the styles available there can be used here.

+###### Note:
+_Currently, text inside code blocks is only broken at linebreaks at the start or end of a token.
+In practice this mostly means that you have to look out that the code does not get too long to go out of the column._

 ### Mermaid